Who are Cavity DBS checks?

-We offer a basic and enhanced DBS check these are both provided by the Disclosure and Barring Service, all our own staff have enhanced DBS’s and we highly recommend that all dental staff working with children and vulnerable adults should have an enhanced DBS.
+We offer a Standard and Enhanced DBS check, these are both provided by the Disclosure and Barring Service, all our own staff have enhanced DBS’s and we highly recommend that all dental staff working with children and vulnerable adults should have an enhanced DBS.
 Anyone registered with the CQC needs to have an enhanced DBS.

 How long will it take to process?

 Once all the paperwork is completed and ready for posting to the DBS it can take up to 4 weeks for them to process.
 Sometimes they can come through within a week, or can take longer to complete stage 4 as the police conduct additional checks which can be slow in some areas of the UK.

 Who will get a copy of my DBS certificate?